-Fig. 10.9 Floating-gate transistor-erasing with electricity
+Fig. 10.9 Floating-gate transistor - erasing with electricity

-Early EEPROMs were very slow and had a limited number of program/erase cycles; thus they were classified into the category of nonvolatile, ROM.
-Modern floating-gate transistors are now capable of access times on scale with other volatile memory systems; thus they have evolved into one of the few nonvolatile, read/write memory technologies used in computer systems today.
+Early EEPROMs were very slow and had a limited number of program/erase cycles; thus, they were classified into the category of non-volatile, read-only memory.
+Modern floating-gate transistors are now capable of access times on scale with other volatile memory systems; thus, they have evolved into one of the few non-volatile, read/write memory technologies used in computer systems today.